monsoon53/RLCodeTest-SOLID/README.md

 ## Examples of SOLID compliance ##

-* Single Responsibility Principle – each area of the solution has been written minimise its responsibilities.
+* Single Responsibility Principle – each area of the application has been written minimise its responsibilities.

-* Open/Closed Principle – the solution is extendable for new policy types without touching the code in MaturityDataService
+* Open/Closed Principle – the application is extendable for new policy types without touching the code in MaturityDataService

 * Liskhov Substitution Policy – using the IPolicyType interface, the BasePolicyType abstract class, and the PolicyTypeX classes; all the PolicyTypeX classes are substitutable against their base type of IPolicyType.

-* Interface Segregation Principle – solution is using interfaces with only the required fields; there are no fat interfaces that require unused implementations.
+* Interface Segregation Principle – the application is using interfaces with only the required fields; there are no fat interfaces that require unused implementations.

-* Dependency Inversion Principle – using dependency injection to decouple all areas of the solution.
+* Dependency Inversion Principle – using dependency injection to decouple all areas of the application.